luigifreda/pyslam/MAC.md

 # Install pyslam under macOS

-The following procedure has been tested under *catalina 10.15.5* and *Xcode 11.5*.
+The following procedure has been tested under *Big Sur 11.2* and *Xcode 12.0*.

 Please, follow these install steps: